Planning the perfect birthday for your dog – let’s celebrate!

 8. Let cake cool in pan for 10 minutes; then turn out onto a wire rack to cool completely.

 Then set the birthday boy or girl loose on it and watch it get gobbled up in 5 seconds flat!

-If you don’t have time to whip something up you could outsource your catering requirements to people like Party Pup who supply everything from decorations to cakes.
+If you don’t have time to whip something up you could outsource your catering requirements to Huds and Toke who supply everything from decorations to birthday cakes, biscuits and cookies.
+DoggyTopia also have a terrrific selection of party decor as well as food and drink.
 Your guests will also be thirsty so have plenty of water available.

 Games and entertainment

 You already know how important quality one on one time is to your pets, so just spending extra time with them and making a fuss might be all they need.